-This Proxy Statement includes forward-looking statements regarding Ionis Pharmaceuticals' business, the financial position and outlook for Ionis and the therapeutic and commercial potential of our technologies and products in development.
+This Proxy Statement includes forward-looking statements regarding Ionis' business, the business of Akcea Therapeutics, Inc., a subsidiary of Ionis, and the therapeutic and commercial potential of SPINRAZA (nusinersen), volanesorsen and inotersen and other of Ionis' drugs in development.
 Any statement describing Ionis' goals, expectations, financial or other projections, intentions or beliefs is a forward-looking statement and should be considered an at-risk statement.
 Such statements are subject to certain risks and uncertainties, particularly those inherent in the process of discovering, developing and commercializing drugs that are safe and effective for use as human therapeutics, and in the endeavor of building a business around such drugs.
 Ionis' forward-looking statements also involve assumptions that, if they never materialize or prove correct, could cause its results to differ materially from those expressed or implied by such forward-looking statements.
 Although Ionis' forward-looking statements reflect the good faith judgment of its management, these statements are based only on facts and factors currently known by Ionis.
 As a result, you are cautioned not to rely on these forward-looking statements.
-These and other risks concerning Ionis' programs are described in additional detail in Ionis' Annual Report on Form 10-K for the year ended December 31, 2015 which is on file with the SEC.
+These and other risks concerning Ionis' programs are described in additional detail in Ionis' Annual Report on Form 10-K for the year ended December 31, 2017, which is on file with the SEC.
 Copies of the 10-K and other documents are available from the Company.

-In this Proxy Statement, unless the context requires otherwise, "Ionis," "Company," "we," "our," and "us" refers to Ionis Pharmaceuticals and its subsidiaries.
+In this Proxy Statement, unless the context requires otherwise, "Ionis," "Company," "we," "our," and "us" refers to Ionis Pharmaceuticals, Inc. and its subsidiaries.